mattallmon19/ML-Study-project1/README.md

 # 🤖 Machine Learning App

-This app is built to use machine learning to predict the price of gold using machine learning!
+This app is built to use machine learning to predict the future price of housing in California!

 ## Demo App